Receiving push events

 Timeout

-Sailhouse will consider, and then cancel, a request if it is taking long than 5 seconds.
+Sailhouse will consider, and then cancel, a request if it is taking longer than 5 seconds.
 This is configurable up to 15 minutes via contacting support.

 Payload size